The Best Budget Eats in Berlin

 Backery & Coffee

 Although there are many great Turkish cafés in Berlin where you can get reasonably priced and tasty food, Backery & Coffee is my favorite.
-It’s not the fanciest café, but it really has a lot of heart, and is such a hidden gem.
+It’s not the fanciest café, but it truly has a lot of heart, and is such a hidden gem.
 The staff is so sweet and the homemade Turkish bread is incredible.
 You’ll find plenty of good Turkish pastries here for €1.50 to €4.
 My favorite has to be their potato or meat gözleme (the potato one especially has my heart).
-They’re both really hearty and absolutely delicious.
+They’re both really hearty and delicious.
 My partner, Dan, typically goes for a cheesy item like their cheese and spinach börek.
 Each gözleme costs €3.50, and I believe the börek are €3.
 The Pogača are €1.80 each.

-Whatever you decide on, be sure to enjoy it in house and take them up on their offer to warm it up.
+Whatever you decide on, be sure to enjoy it in-house and take them up on their offer to warm it up.
 Their lahmacun is on the smaller side, but also very good and just €1.50, although they don’t make them every day.
 Be sure to pair your breakfast with a small Turkish tea for €1.50.

-They also carry some German baked goods too, although I believe the Euro desserts and sandwiches are not made in house.
+They also carry some German baked goods too, although I believe the Euro desserts and sandwiches are not made in-house.
 Get there earlier in the day to have your pick of baked goods, as most of their best items run out by early afternoon.

 Kommandantenstraße 31-32 | Kreuzberg